ApporpriateYak/Fun_Quote/README.md

-Wana know some fun fact!!!!
+Wana know some fun Quote!!!!